pulpgrinder/sic-transit/documentation.md

 # Sic Transit Documentation and Tutorial

 This is the full documentation for the Sic Transit library.
 It has live examples for all the public methods that can be run directly from this documentation, the effect of which can be seen in the demo area below.
+Sic Transit is [available on GitHub](https://github.com/pulpgrinder/sic-transit).

 If you're looking for a basic example just to get started, have a look at the [minimal example](minimalexample.html).